 How Does Beta-Alanine Help Training Performance?

-As we have established, beta-alanine essentially buffers lactic acid build-up in the muscles during moderate- to high-intensity exercise.
+As we have established, beta-alanine essentially buffers lactic acid build-up in the muscles during moderate- to high-intensity exercise, thereby enhancing athletic performance and exercise performance.

 This means that beta-alanine would be a great addition to the supplement stack of cyclists, rowers, or sprinters, for example.